-Network 5 is a performance where minimal gestures create fragile electrical contacts whose sounds are mediated by the computer with direct and perceptually rich responses, while, on a deeper level of tangential mediation, the information stored frames the performer’s agency determining its scope.
-While the direct relationships audible through quick acoustic responses of the machine keep the performer’s intuition engaged, the long-term tangential effects of the gestures determine the limits for successive actions; such limits are not intuitively comprehensible by the same actor who created them but experienced empirically trough listening.
+Network 5 is a performance where minimal gestures create fragile electrical contacts whose analogue sounds are mediated by the computer with direct and perceptually rich responses, while, on a deeper level of tangential mediation, the information stored frames the performer’s agency determining its scope.
+While the direct relationships audible through the quick responses of the machine keep the performer’s intuition engaged, the long-term tangential effects of the gestures determine the limits for successive actions; such limits are not intuitively comprehensible by the same actor who created them but experienced empirically through listening.

 The development of the piece is regulated by a series of concentric time cycles which are all related to the intuitive durations of the live gestures of the performer.
 The longest cycle, the upper level of organisation, can be repeated a fixed number of times for a stage performance or ideally repeated endlessly in an environment where the audience is free to join and leave the space at will.